Hiles, Wood County, Wisconsin

-Hiles is a town in Wood County, Wisconsin, United States.
+The Town of Hiles is in Wood County, Wisconsin, United States.
 Its population was 188 at the 2000 census.

 Geography

 According to the United States Census Bureau, Hiles has an area of 35.3 square miles (91.5 km2), of which 34.8 square miles (90.2 km2) is land and 0.5 square miles (1.2 km2) of it (1.36%) is water.

 History

-The six-mile square that would become Hiles was first surveyed in the summer of 1851 by a crew working for the US government.
+The six-mile square that would become the Town of Hiles was first surveyed in the summer of 1851 by a crew working for the US government.
 Around New Year's Day of 1852, another crew marked all of its the section corners of the six-mile square, traversing the woods and swamps, measuring with chain and compass.
 The deputy surveyor filed this general description:

 The surface of this Township is level, about one half is composed of Tamarack Swamp, the remaining Portion low wetland, but a small Portion could be made fit for cultivation (?) by drainage.
 The whole surface is covered with a very thick coat of Timber Small(?)
 Pine, Tamarack, Maple and Birch, undergrowth of Alder witch Hazel, and water Bech very thick, soil Hard Pan from the Middle of the Township North and East local attraction was found to very considerable extent, so much so that several lines were run with back sights(?) and measurement alone, Fox River (called by residents East Branch of Black River.) runs near the Center of the Township – from the N.E. to N.W. corner, average width 100 links Rapid(?) current, average depth about two feet.

 The current town of Hiles was organized in 1901.
-It was named for businessman and land speculator George Hiles, who owned half of the town's the land before the turn of the century.
+It was named for businessman and land speculator George Hiles, who owned half of the land in the town before the turn of the century.